pvbhanuteja/mixrnet/README.md

 ## MixRNet(Using mixup as regularization and tuning hyper-parameters for ResNets)
 Using mixup data augmentation as reguliraztion and tuning the hyper parameters of ResNet 50 models to achieve **94.57%** test accuracy on CIFAR-10 Dataset.
-Link to preprint (Soon here)
+[Link to paper on](https://arxiv.org/abs/2111.11616)
 | **network** | **error %** |
 |-------------|-------------|
 | resnet-50   | 6.97        |